nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/adding_clusters.rst

 To edit clusters using the ZAP tool, complete the following steps:

 1. Complete the installation steps for the ZAP tool listed in :ref:`ug_matter_tools_installing_zap`.
 #.
-Open the :file:`src/template.zap` for editing by running the following command, where ``samples/matter/sensor`` stands for the path where you copied the template sample in the first step of this guide:
+Open the :file:`src/template.zap` for editing by running the following command, where *sample_location* stands for the path where you copied the template sample in the first step of this guide, and *matter_root_location* stands for the path where Matter project is located:

    .. code-block::

-      zap ../../../nrf/samples/matter/sensor/src/template.zap
+      zap *sample_location*/src/template.zap --zcl *matter_root_location*/src/app/zap-templates/zcl/zcl.json --gen *matter_root_location*/src/app/zap-templates/app-templates.json

    The ZAP tool's Zigbee Cluster Configurator window appears.